markusoelhafen/todo-app-pwa/README.md

 ## &#127937; Planned next steps

+- [ ] Change any types to real types
 - [ ] Might need to clean up App.tsx, I have the feeling styling shouldn't happen in there
 - [ ] Add real uuid to created todos
 - [ ] Delete ToDo based on uuid